The Unauthorized Autobiography

 PAEMST96

-Picture of me in DC being congratulated by then Senator Frank Lautenberg, I'm personally glad he's back, after receiving my PAEMST, Presidential Award for Excellence in Math and Science Teaching, just before I spilled a beer on a carpet older than OUR COUNTRY!
+Picture of me in DC being congratulated by then Senator Frank Lautenberg after receiving my PAEMST, Presidential Award for Excellence in Math and Science Teaching, just before I spilled a beer on a carpet at the Dirkson Sanate Building older than OUR COUNTRY!
 It was a gift to Ben Franklin from the King of France, Louis XVI, in 1771.
 MEGA-OOPS!
+I'm the reason they changed their policies about guests holding beverages while in the Dirkson Room... sigh...

 Daryl's Sordid History